 He had been there, in the board, though only as an external consultant, and therefore he exactly knew that it wasn’t all gold that was shining there.
 That’s why he was always amused when the question on the standing of design came up in this kind of panel discussions.
-For his agency it was irrelevant, since it thrived well on the fact that there is still a lot unclear in the board – it meant business!
+For his agency it was irrelevant since it thrived well on the fact that a lot is unclear in the board – it meant business!

 The question posed by the angry designer still wasn’t answered, so I felt obliged to pick it up.
-I started to tell about the progress my employer (large company) made over the years, in order to integrate design as a professional function, and that idesign was acknowledged as such by now.
-Also I noted that the position of the Chief Design Officer had been installed, in order to clearly assign the governance of design to a corporate position – also this as a sign of design being taken seriously.
+I started to mention the progress of my employer (large company) made over the years, in order to integrate design as a professional function, and that design was acknowledged as such by now.
+Also, I noted that the position of the Chief Design Officer had been installed, in order to clearly assign the governance of design to a corporate position – also this as a sign of design is taken seriously.
 Just like quality management, logistics, supply chain, customer service or sustainability: none of their ‘chiefs’ were present in the board, but all were acknowledged and been taken seriously.

-So I rejected the angry designer’s plea for designers on the board, which caused a surprised roar amongst the suffering angry-designers community.
+So I rejected the angry designer’s plea for designers on the board, which caused a surprising roar amongst the suffering angry-designers community.